harlan-zw/nuxt-delay-hydration/README.md

 }
 ```

-This is an experimental configuration, you should test this option yourself before implementing into your production app.
+This is an experimental configuration, you should test this option yourself before implementing it into your production app.
 </details>

 ### Further Optimisations